w3c/rdf-concepts/spec/common/README.md

 ## Retrieving group participants

 The `participants.js` Node script can be used to retrieve the list of working group participants.
-It requires an API Key.
+It takes  an optional API Key (use empty string to omit).

     node participants.js <apikey> wg/rdf-star > participants.html